RetroDECK/ES-DE/README.md

 * Windows 10
 * Windows 8.1

-***)** On Ubuntu 20.10, attempting to play videos crashes ES-DE due to a libVLC bug, refer to the Known issues section in [CHANGELOG.md](CHANGELOG.md#known-issues) for a workaround.
+***)** On Ubuntu 20.10, attempting to play videos crashes ES-DE due to a libVLC bug, refer to the _Known issues_ section in [CHANGELOG.md](CHANGELOG.md#known-issues) for a workaround.

 At the moment Raspberry Pi is not supported, but this is planned for future releases.
-It may still be possible to compile and run ES-DE on this device, but as of v1.0 it's not actively used during development and therefore not tested.
+It may still be possible to compile and run ES-DE on this type of device, but as of v1.0 it's not actively used during development and therefore not tested.

 The software comes preconfigured for use primarily with [RetroArch](https://www.retroarch.com), although this can be changed as all emulator settings are fully configurable, even on a per-game basis.